Studies and surveys show that more than 45 million Americans enjoy watching birds, both at home and away from their home.

 That said, the type of bird feeder you choose matters.
 It’s best to hang a variety of different ones to attract a large number of diverse species!
 Let’s take a look at a few of the most common and well-performing models.

 Ground Platform Feeders

 When you think of a bird feeder, you might picture one mounted on a pole or swinging from a tree branch.
 However, ground feeders can also be highly effective.

-These are designed to attract birds that prefer to graze this way.
+These are designed to attract wild birds that prefer to graze this way.
 A few of the beautiful species you might see include cardinals, bluebirds, robins, grosbeaks, and buntings.
 Juncos, towhees, sparrows, grouse, quail, thrashers, doves, and pigeons are also known to feed low to the ground.

 Our Ground Tray Recycled Feeder with Roof is a beautiful addition to any back yard, made with recycled materials that are built to last a lifetime and easy to keep clean.

 Hopper feeders are sometimes called “house bird feeders,” because they tend to resemble a house.
 When you fill one with birdseed, the seed will dispense into a tray on the bottom.
 As birds eat away at it, the feeder will automatically replenish the stash, aided only by gravity.